QuantGov/documentation/docs/estimator.markdown

 ## Writing a new Estimator

 The easiest way to write a new estimator is to fork the most similar official estimator (see below) and modify it for the relevant task.
-Generally, the tasks for writing an estimator are:
+Generally, the tasks for writing an estimator are the following:

 -   Extract features from the training document.
 -   Test one or more algorithms for the estimation task, possibly tuning a set of parameters for each algorithm.